Triton and Neutron-Deuteron Scattering up to Next-to-Leading Order in Chiral EFT: Theoretical Framework

 NLO corrections to three-body observables are calculated in first-order perturbation theory.
 The correction to the three-body binding energy is

 where $\Psi^{(0)}$ is the normalized three-body bound-state wavefunction due to LO potential.
 Similarly, for the correction to the scattering length,

-where $\Psi^{(0)}_{k_{nd}=0}$ is the LO three-body wavefunction for neutron-deuteron scattering at zero energy which is normalized to have a unit flux as Eq. \eqref{eq:ndwave_norm}.
+where $\Psi^{(0)}_{k_{nd}=0}$ is the LO three-body wavefunction for neutron-deuteron scattering at zero energy which is normalized to have unit flux as Eq. \eqref{eq:ndwave_norm}.

 We emphasize that NLO is strictly treated as a perturbation, {\it i.e.} one insertion of the NLO potential \eqref{NLOpotreg}.
-This is done regardless of the size of the NLO potential relative to LO, because this quantity is not an observable since both potentials are singular and cutoff-dependent.
+This is done regardless of the size of the NLO potential relative to LO, which is not an observable since both potentials are singular and cutoff-dependent.
 A perturbative calculation of course does not reflect the results of an exact solution of the LS and Faddeev equations with the sum of LO and NLO potentials.
 An exact solution includes all insertions of the NLO potential but not the associated counterterms, so it leads, in general, to a non-renormalizable amplitude.
 For example, two insertions of the NLO potential is an N$^2$LO effect, whose renormalization requires an N$^2$LO interaction with four powers of momenta.
 The latter is missing if we iterate the NLO potential.
 In Pionless EFT, it can be shown analytically that the two-body amplitude is not renormalizable for positive effective range if the NLO potential is treated exactly \cite{Phillips:1997xu}, a manifestation of Wigner's bound \cite{Wigner:1955zz}.
 Thus renormalization at the two-nucleon level forces us here, as in Pionless EFT \cite{vanKolck:1998bw,Chen:1999tn,Vanasse:2013sda}, into a perturbative evaluation of NLO corrections in few-body systems.

-As we are going to see, three-nucleon observables show relatively small changes at NLO.
+As in any perturbation theory, the DWBA calculation of the NLO $T$ matrix will explicitly break the unitarity of the $S$ matrix.
+The definition of the phase shift we use (Eq. \eqref{NLOps}) is not unique.
+However, the error coming from the breaking of unitarity, or alternatively from different definitions of the NLO phase shift, can be considered an N$^2$LO effect.
+The amount of this breaking is one of the components of our total NLO error.
+While the difference between LO and NLO seems considerable at the level of the $^1S_0$ phase shifts, we are going to see only relatively minor changes in the three-body observables we calculate.
+Were this not the case, we would have been forced to consider an even larger departure from NDA: we would have to elevate $^1S_0$ range effects to LO, which at present can be done without violation of RGI only through a dibaryon field \cite{Long:2013cya}.